The basics of fats and oils

 What is the function of lipids?

 First and foremost, lipids serve as fuel and thus as an energy supplier in the human body.
-With 9.3 kcal per gram, they provide more than twice as much energy than the same amount of carbohydrates or proteins.
-It is also construction material for cells and membranes, an insulator (fat layer for thermal insulation), and fulfills other special tasks.
-This includes the tasks as a transporter for fat-soluble vitamins (A, D, E, and K), signal substance for body functions, and for our brain (steroid hormones and tissue hormones), cofactors or works as visual pigments.
+With 9.3 kcal per gram, they provide more than twice as much energy as the same amount of carbohydrates or proteins.
+It is also a construction material for cells and membranes, an insulator (fat layer for thermal insulation), and fulfills other special tasks.
+This includes the tasks as a transporter for fat-soluble vitamins (A, D, E, and K), signal substance for body functions, and for our brain (steroid hormones and tissue hormones), cofactors, or works as visual pigments.
 In addition, fats are vital, without them our body cannot function, as fats control and even enable vital processes.